raialok/website/content/solutions/problem-1.md

     return 1 + ((end - a) // d) #adding 1 to account for the first term
 ```

-We now write the AP sum function:
+We now write the function to calculate the sum of an AP:

 ```python
 def sum_of_AP(a: int, d: int, end: int) -> int: